Not sure what to pack for an African safari? Here’s exactly what I found useful — and what I’d skip next time.

 - 1 pair long pants – The Baleaf long black Pants are my absolute favorite travel pants – lots of pockets, quick drying, water resistant

-- 1 pair thin leggings – in case I needed to layer at night
+- 1 pair thin leggings – for layering at night

-- 1 pair 5 pocket denim shorts – because I like lots of pockets
+- 1 pair 5 pocket denim shorts – because I like extra pockets

-- 3 long-sleeve shirts – either t-shirts or button up fishing shirts
+- 3 long-sleeve shirts – a mix of t-shirts and button-up fishing shirts

 - 3 short-sleeve t-shirts